compulim/vscode-express/README.md

 // Specifies the maximum port number to use for random port number "express.randomPortNumber.max": 8999,

+// Determines whether to show output on server start "express.showOutput": true,
 ```

 Tips: Settings can be shared across team when overridden by workspace settings and checked into source control.

 ## Change log
+* 0.0.3 (2016-03-16)
+  * Show every request in output when server start
 * 0.0.2 (2016-03-16)
   * Support both pre-configured or random port number
   * Call `vscode.commands.executeCommand('express.hostWorkspace', 8080)` to host on port 8080